Himani2601/project/README.md

-Sure, here's a basic template for a README file for your MERN stack project:

----

 # Food Space

 Food Space is a web application similar to platforms like Zomato and Swiggy.
 It aims to provide a platform for users to browse and order food from various sellers while maintaining transparency and convenience.